-The Communications team maintains and administers the corporate Facebook and Twitter accounts.
-Where applicable, notifications in the form of questions, complaints and comments are dealt with directly by the Communications Officer.
+The Communications team maintains and administers the corporate Facebook, Twitter, LinkedIn and Nextdoor accounts.
+Where applicable, notifications in the form of questions, complaints and comments are dealt with directly by a member of the Communications team.
 If the query is more complex, or concerns service policy, the relevant service is approached for information and guidance when forming an appropriate response.

-Services should be aware there is no such thing as a 'deadline' on social media; customer expectation is for a quick response - certainly hours rather than days - and leaving a post (particularly a negative comment or complaint) unanswered for more than a few hours gives the impression we are ignoring it.
+Services should be aware there is no such thing as a deadline on social media; customer expectation is for a quick response - certainly hours rather than days - and leaving a post (particularly a negative comment or complaint) unanswered for more than a few hours gives the impression we are ignoring it.